microsoft/AcademicContent/Workshop/2. Web Apps/Azure Web Apps HOL.md

 	?>
     ```

 1. Repeat Steps 4 through 6 to add a file named **database.php** containing the following code to the project.
 This is the code used to interact with the MySQL database.
-Observe that the database connection string isn't embedded in the code, but is instead retrieved from an environment variable named *MYSQLCONNSTR_defaultConnection*.
-The value of this approach will be explained in the next exercise.
+Observe that the database connection string isn't embedded in the code, but is instead retrieved from an environment variable named ```MYSQLCONNSTR_localdb```.
+The purpose of this environment variable — and the manner in which it is initialized — is explained at the end of the next exercise.

     ```php
     <?php